-Meds compliance.
-The opening to this series on meds compliance focused on the middle portion of a grand rounds lecture I gave at a Princeton psychiatric facility in 2008.
+THIS IS THE SECOND in my three-part series on meds compliance, based on a grand rounds I dlievered at a psychiatric facility in Princeton in 2008.
 That part was called "The Problem Clinician," which went over like Slobodan Milosevic at a war crimes tribunal, only not nearly so well.
 We pick up on the action ...

 Believe it or not, no one raised their hands.
 I was the one who had to suggest that a mood stabilizer might be a good idea, then I had to make sure we had a consensus.
 Then I went to the catch, namely how does the most important person in the equation - the patient - feel?
 After all, even the best med in the world is useless if patients won't take it.